 Cannabis should never be abused or used randomly since it can have serious damages in your life.

 It can be put into more useful ways like drug enhancement and manufacturer and brought into use for medical purposes.
 This should also be done with permission from the relevant authorities in your county.

 This is a common question that most of us find challenging and difficult to come out with the correct answer.

 As Christians, we believe that taking cannabis is not advisable.
 However, this is contradicted by other ‘Christians’ who think that having this herb is quite okay.

-For instance, a survey conducted by the Public Religion Research(PRR) discovered that young Christians thought that marijuana use was morally acceptable.
+For instance, a survey conducted by the Public Religion Research(PRR) discovered that young Christians thought that cannabis use was morally acceptable.

-The survey showed that half of the young adults (18-29) to be more specific, think that marijuana should be legalized.
+The survey showed that half of the young adults (18-29) to be more specific, think that cannabis should be legalized.

 This is brought about by the difference in ideas and perceptions in the mind of cannabis.
 People have different beliefs as far as cannabis is concerned.

-Yogic meditators aim to collaborate with the divine to achieve liberation with the use of marijuana.
+Yogic meditators aim to collaborate with the divine to achieve liberation with the use of cannabis.

 Spiritual uses of cannabis in traditional and ancient days were done by elders who were special in predicting the future.